+A cosmic muons test bench for the characterisation of GRAiNITA on behalf of the GRAiNITA Collaboration Université Clermont Auvergne, CNRS/IN2P3, LPCA F-63000 Clermont-Ferrand, France herve.chanal@clermont.in2p3.fr

+Hervé Chanal

-A cosmic muons test bench for the characterisation of GRAiNITA H. Chanal\, S. Barsuk, O. Bezshyyko, I. Boyarintseva, A. Boyarintsev, D. Breton, A. M. Dubovik, Y. Hou\, G. Hull, D. Klekots, J. Lefrançois, J. Maalmi, M. Magne\, S. Monteil\, D. Picard\, M.-H. Schune, I. Tupitsyna and M. Yeresko\ \Université Clermont Auvergne, CNRS/IN2P3, LPCA, F-63000 Clermont-Ferrand, France Université Paris-Saclay, CNRS/IN2P3, IJCLab, Orsay, France Institute for Scintillation Materials of the National Academy of Sciences of Ukraine, 60 Nauki Ave., Kharkiv 61072, Ukraine Kyiv National Taras Shevchenko University, 01033 Kyiv, Ukraine herve.chanal@clermont.in2p3.fr Abstract-The GRAiNITA project aims to propose a novel design for a next-generation calorimeter.
-This innovative approach uses a mixture of submillimeter sized inorganic scintillating crystals (around 1-2 mm) dispersed within a high-density, transparent liquid.
-This technology is expected to achieve excellent energy resolution at a significantly reduced cost compared to existing technologies.
-This paper presents the development and operation of a test bench designed to characterise the performance of the GRAiNITA prototype.
-Its working principle is based on the reconstruction of the track of cosmic muons traversing the prototype.
-The length of the reconstructed track is directly correlated with the deposited energy within the detector.
-These measurements allow one to assess the light generation efficiency and its uniformity across the entire detector volume.
-The test bench incorporates a Timepix tracker to accurately reconstruct the muon trajectory within the detector.
-Additionally, a set of scintillators provides a trigger signal and a time stamp for each muon candidate event.
-This system is currently in operation and gives its first results, which will be presented in the upcoming conference.
-These measurements provide a first step before producing finer studies in test beams.
-Index Terms-Muons, Calibration, Calorimeter I. INTRODUCTION The development of new colliders in particle physics, such as the Future Circular Collider (FCC-ee) [1], triggered the development of new detector concepts.
+Abstract-The GRAiNITA project aims to develop a nextgeneration calorimeter.
+It uses grains of an inorganic crystal mixed with a high-density transparent liquid.
+This technology is expected to allow excellent energy resolution at a lower cost than existing technologies.
+To characterise its performance, a dedicated test bench has been developed.
+Its working principle is based on the track reconstruction of cosmic muons that cross the GRAiNITA prototype.
+Track length is directly related to the deposited energy.
+These measurements allow one to check detector light generation and its uniformity.
+The test bench uses a Timepix tracker to accurately reconstruct the muon trace and a set of scintillators to generate a trigger and a time stamp.
+This system is currently in operation and gives its first results which will be presented in the conference.
+These measurements provides a first step before producing finer studies in test beams.

+Index Terms-Muons, Calibration, Calorimeter

+I. INTRODUCTION

+The development of new colliders in particle physics, such as the Future Circular Collider (FCC-ee) [1], triggered the development of new detector concepts.
 Intense research is aimed at improving the energy resolution of calorimeters.
-In this regard, GRAiNITA [2], a calorimeter made of small grains in a high Z scintillating material in a high-density transparent liquid acting as an absorber, can bring about a significant improvement over the typical shashlik calorimeter architecture (Fig. 1).
-Multiple refraction due to the stochastic placement of the scintillator grains confines the light near its production, as in the LiquidO detection principle [3].
-The first results indicate that an energy resolution of $2\%/\sqrt{E}$ is achievable [2].
+In this regard, GRAiNITA [2], a calorimeter made of small grains in a high z scintillating material in a high-density transparent liquid acting as an absorber, can bring a significant improvement over the typical shalshlick calorimeter architecture (Fig. 1).
+Multiple refraction due to the stochastic placement of the scintillator grain confines the light near its production, as in the LiquidO detection principle [3].
+The preliminary simulation indicates that an energy resolution of $2\%/\sqrt{E}$ is achievable [2].
 The scintillation light generated by the GRAiNITA grain is collected by wavelength shifting (WLS) fibres regularly spaced every 7 mm in the detection volume.
 The readout is performed by the Wavecatcher [4] or the ASM acquisition system [5].

-This article presents the design and operation of a test bench using cosmic muons for what concerns the uniformity of the measurement and improved light-yield determination.
+This article presents the design and operation of a test bench using cosmic muons for a preliminary determination of the detector performance.
 The confinement of light demands an accurate reconstruction of the muon track in order to precisely study its collection by each of the WLS fibres.

 II.
+WORKING PRINCIPLE

-WORKING PRINCIPLE The cosmic muon test bench provides two information needed for the characterisation of GRAiNITA : an accurate reconstruction of the muon track and a trigger (with a timestamp) for the GRAiNITA acquisition.
-The track reconstruction must provide a resolution better than 1 mm at the top of the detector.
-This helps to calculate the distance travelled by the muon dxin the tested device and the distance from the track to each WLS fibre.
-GRAiNITA acquisition is used to determine the deposited energy dE.
-The results give the dE/dx distribution.
-It has been chosen to divide the test bench it in two stages (Fig. 2) :
+The cosmic muon test bench provides two information needed for the characterisation of GRAiNITA : an accurate reconstruction of the muon track and a trigger (with a timestamp)